koszta/action_assets/README.md

 **ActionAssets for assets following your structure standards**.
 Previously your structure ended in controllers and views.
 Sadly, after those, what you have is only empty CSS & javascript files.
 ActionAssets makes it easier to follow your standards when writing SASS/SCSS or javascript/coffeescript.

-ActionAssets ads helpers which generate a tag which will contain the actual controller, the action and the template.
+ActionAssets adds helpers which generate a tag which will contain the actual controller, the action and the template.
 It provides you a jquery plugin to make your javascript look nicer and provides sass mixins for your SASS/SCSS.

 ## Using